 Line 12.
 Additional Required Funding Charge.
-There is no additional funding charge for plans that have 100 or fewer participants in the prior plan year (as defined under the Who Must File discussion for Schedule B).
+There is no additional funding charge for multiemployer plans that checked box 1 on line E or plans that have 100 or fewer participants in the prior plan year (as defined under the Who Must File discussion for Schedule B).
 Do not complete Part II for such plans.

 Line 12a.
 A plan's "Gateway %" is equal to the actuarial value of assets (line 1b(2), unreduced by any credit balance) divided by the current liability computed with the highest allowable interest rate (line 1d(2)(c)).
 If line 1d(2)(c) is not completed in accordance with instructions for that line, use "RPA '94" current liability reported on line 1d(2)(a).
-There is no additional funding charge for plan years beginning in 2004 if the "Gateway %" is at least 90%.
+There is no additional funding charge for plan years beginning in 2006 if the "Gateway %" is at least 90%.
 In such cases, enter -0- on line 12q.
-There is no additional funding charge for plan years beginning in 2004 if (a) the "Gateway %" (for 2004) is at least 80% but less than 90%, and (b) the "Gateway %" for the plan years beginning in 2003 and 2002 were at least 90%, or, the "Gateway %" for the plan years beginning in 2002 and 2001 were at least 90% (in such case, enter -0- on line 12q).
+There is no additional funding charge for plan years beginning in 2006 if (a) the "Gateway %" (for 2006) is at least 80% but less than 90%, and (b) the "Gateway %" for the plan years beginning in 2005 and 2004 were at least 90%, or, the "Gateway %" for the plan years beginning in 2004 and 2003 were at least 90% (in such case, enter -0- on line 12q).

 Note.
 Section 1508 of TRA '97 provided transition rules for certain plans sponsored by companies engaged primarily in the interurban or interstate passenger bus service that have "Gateway" percentages that are greater than certain prescribed minimum percentages.
-These transition rules are effective for such plans for any plan year beginning after 1996 and before 2010.
+These transition rules are effective for such plans for any plan years beginning after 1996 and before 2010.
 If one of these transition rules is used, line 12a should be completed, and, if appropriate, a zero should be entered in line 12q.
-Attach a demonstration of the use of this transition rule to the Schedule B and label the attachment, "Schedule B, line 12a - TRA '97 Transition Rule."
+Attach a demonstration of the use of this transition rule to the Schedule B and label the attachment "Schedule B, line 12a - TRA '97 Transition Rule."

 Note.
-Section 101(d)(2) of the Pension Funding Equity Act of 2004 provided a lookback rule for the purpose of applying section 412(l)(9)(B)(ii) of the Internal Revenue Code of 1986, for plan year beginning after December 31, 2003.
-If this lookback rule is used, attach a demonstration of the use of this lookback rule to the Schedule B and label the attachment, "Schedule B, line 12a - Volatility Lookback Rule."
+Section 101(d)(2) of the Pension Funding Equity Act of 2004 provided a lookback rule for the purpose of applying section 412(l)(9)(B)(ii) of the Internal Revenue Code of 1986, for plan years beginning after December 31, 2003.
+If this lookback rule is used, attach a demonstration of the use of this lookback rule to the Schedule B and label the attachment "Schedule B, line 12a - Volatility Lookback Rule."